best-website-builders

 4. Preview your site, then publish using built-in hosting and custom domain connectivity.

-5. Continue updating your site in real time with changes reflected immediately and no coding required.
+5. Update your site in real time with changes reflected immediately—no coding required.

 2. Wix